mohit7705/selflink-mobile/README.md

 - `src/context/AuthContext.tsx` stores the JWT, syncs with `expo-secure-store`, and keeps `apiClient` updated.
 - `src/hooks/useAuth.ts` provides easy access to `signIn`, `signOut`, and auth state.
-- `src/screens/LoginScreen.tsx` offers a metallic-themed sign-in form (currently using a placeholder token) ready to connect to the Django auth endpoint.
+- `src/screens/LoginScreen.tsx` offers a metallic-themed sign-in form that hits `/api/v1/auth/login/`, falling back to a mock token for local dev.
-- `AppNavigator` now gates access: unauthenticated users see the Login screen, while signed-in users reach Home/Mentor/SoulMatch/Payments flows.
+- `AppNavigator` now gates access: unauthenticated users see Login; signed-in users reach Home/Mentor/SoulMatch/Payments and can sign out directly from the Home welcome panel.
+- Home’s welcome panel shows the active user and exposes a Sign Out CTA, making it easy to switch accounts during testing.

 ## Screens & Navigation